Andre-H/LaNoFraiAndroid/README.md

 # LaNoFraiAndroid
-A simple Android native app that points to the city of Fraiburgo from anywhere in the world.
-Serves for for me to learn how to test Android Apps nicely, and also, secondarily, to promote a blog called La No Frai, about the city of Fraiburgo.
+A simple Android native app that points the city of Fraiburgo from anywhere in the world.
+Serves to promote a blog called La No Frai, about Fraiburgo, but primarily, for me to learn how to test Android Apps nicely.